 HONORED BY THE WHARTON SCHOOL, THE FEDERAL GOVERNMENT AND NATIONAL PRESS CLUB FOR SUPERIOR ACHIEVEMENT

 The year 2018 will be an extraordinarily busy year for the dramatist.
 As a playwright, he is working on seven new dramas: Mr. Morris!
 Mr. Morris!, Madame Caillaux, Shakespeare and Lincoln, Robert, Jonathan Holyrood, and L’Enfant.
 In addition, four plays are being revised: Heathcliff in America, The Cabala, Tragedy of King Saul, and Luther.
-Musicals being worked on including Lincoln and God (with John Ward), Vandergrift (Beatrix Whitehall r), Peggy (Margaret Bagley) and David (Margaret Bagley).
-Thirteen staging presentations are scheduled for the year, including the direction of 12 staged readings, and one full-production, Margherita (directed by Beatrix Whitehall).
+Musicals being worked on including Lincoln and God (with John Ward), Vandergrift (Beatrix Whitehall), Peggy (Margaret Bagley) and David (Margaret Bagley).
+Thirteen staging presentations are scheduled for the year, including the direction of 12 staged readings, and one full-production, Margherita (directed by Beatrix Whitehall) was presented at the Greenbelt Arts Center as a production ion July 2018.
+Luther will have its production premiere at the Collington Stage.
 He s the Keynote speaker for the Wharton Graduate Emeritus Society Reunion Meeting.
-Two of his plays will be performed at the Kennedy Center Page-to-Stage Festival: The Springfield Boys and Charleston Revisited.
+Two of his plays werperformed at the Kennedy Center Page-to-Stage Festival in September: The Springfield Boys and Charleston Revisited.